mindsmiths/docs/docs/integrations/web.md

 To connect to Armory, the user needs a unique`connectionId`.
 This id is part of that user’s URL, and will be randomly generated if not set in advance.

+`UNDER CONSTRUCTION`
 ## Armory templates and components

 As mentioned, Armory already comes with a number of predefined templates and components for building screens.
 Once you get a hang of how they work, you are welcome to add more custom implementations.

-Templates are basically defined by:
-* **templateName**
-* **componentOrdering**

-Templates are usually named by the components they contain, e.g. `TitleButtonTemplate` contains a `TitleComponent` and a list of `PrimarySubmitButtonComponents`.
-The order in which these components are displayed on the screen is specified via the `componentOrdering` list.
-All templates implement the `BaseTemplate` interface.

-Templates are really easy to define using the `TemplateGenerator`, so we only provide a couple of them out-of-the-box.
-One example is the `GenericTemplate` which contains the following components (in that order of appearance, if actually used on the screen): back button, title, image, description text, area for text input, area for data input, and a group of action components (e.g. buttons).
-Of course, not all available components need to be used every time.

-The `GenericTemplate` is quite packed, but it can be much simpler than that - for example, we also provide a `TitleTemplate` which literally only contains a TitleComponent.
+The `GenericTemplate` is quite packed, but it can be much simpler than that - for example, we also provide a `TitleTemplate` which literally only contains a `Title` component.

 The components are the building blocks of screens, and there are several of them predefined in the service, all implementing the `BaseComponent` interface:
 * ActionGroup (groups together buttons into a list of options out of which only one can be selected)